Opal is the birthstone for October, and if you were born in this month, you should consider yourself very lucky indeed.

-People born under this birthstone are quietly confident.
-They are people who are propelled by actions instead of words.
+People born under this birthstone are quietly confident and are propelled by actions instead of words.

 They are also very loving to their friends and family.
 They keep a special place in their hearts for people who have shown them kindness and generosity.

-They are quite an emotional bunch, but they very seldom let their emotions get in the way of their decisions.
-They can be lost in their daydreams, but they work hard to turn them into reality.
+Opal people are quite an emotional bunch, but they rarely let their emotions get in the way of their decisions.
+They can lose themselves in their daydreams but work hard to turn them into reality.

-They are optimistic and hopeful even if they are going through tough times.
-They remain good-natured even when they are surrounded by toxic people and their negative energies.
+They are optimistic even if they are going through tough times and remain good-natured even when surrounded by toxic people and their negative energies.

 Opal also represents confidence, faith, and hope.
 People who have it as their birthstone have a certain magnetism, which helps them make friends very easily.

-If this is your birthstone, you are very friendly to everyone, and you love talking about anything under the sun.
+If this is your birthstone, you are friendly to everyone and love talking about anything under the sun.

 You are very decisive when it comes to important matters even though you can also be very emotional.

 You can be fraught with emotions, but you don’t want to sit on pending decisions for too long.
-You don’t dill dally when it comes to life-changing decisions.
+And you don’t dilly dally when it comes to life-changing decisions.

 People with the Opal birthstone are as idealistic as the gemstone.
-As much as possible, they want to live according to their best ideals, and they will do everything in their power to make it happen.
+As much as possible, they want to live according to their best ideals and do everything in their power to make it happen.

-Their lives are always action-packed because even if they crave for peace and quiet, they get bored and restless quite easily.
+Their lives are always action-packed because even if they crave peace, they easily get bored and restless.
 They want to be constantly on the move and discover new and different things.

-When something is no longer working for them, they have no qualms leaving it and moving on to something new.
+When something no longer works for them, they have no qualms about leaving it and moving on to something new.
 But they are also open to revisiting these interests to see if they would enjoy doing them a second time.

 Because of their strong presence, Opal people tend to attract attention even when they just want to stay under the radar.

-People naturally gravitate towards them, and it can be quite challenging to enjoy some alone time, especially when out in public.
+People naturally gravitate towards them, and it can be quite challenging to enjoy alone time, especially in public.